Maria Rye sets up a law stationer’s business in Lincoln’s Inn to provide employment to young women.

 Elizabeth Truss was appointed the first female Lord Chancellor and Secretary of State for Justice by Theresa May, Prime Minister of the United Kingdom.
 She is the first woman to be in this role since its creation in May 1707.

-Lady Hale becomes first woman president of UK Supreme Court
+Lady Hale is appointed first woman President of UK Supreme Court.

 Her appointment as Supreme Court president makes her the first woman to reach that level in the judiciary.